-Customers other than private individuals

-- 5.3.115 Depending on the nature of the entity, a relationship or transaction with a customer who is not a private individual may be entered into in the customer's own name, or in that of specific individuals or other entities on its behalf.
-Beneficial ownership may, however, rest with others, either because the legal owner is acting for the beneficial owner, or because there is a legal obligation for the ownership to be registered in a particular way. - Regulation 5(b) 5.3.116 In deciding who the beneficial owner is in relation to a customer who is not a private individual, the firm's objective must be to know who has ownership or control over the funds which form or otherwise relate to the relationship, and/or form the controlling mind and/or management of any legal entity involved in the funds.
-Verifying the identity of the beneficial owner(s) will be carried out on a risk-based approach, following the guidance in paragraphs 5.3.10 and 5.3.11, and will take account of the number of individuals, the nature and distribution of their interests in the entity and the nature and extent of any business, contractual or family relationship between them. - 5.3.117 Certain other information about the entity should be obtained as a standard requirement.
-Thereafter, on the basis of the money laundering/terrorist financing risk assessed in the customer/product/delivery channel
+Customers other than private individuals 53115 Depending on the nature of the entity, a relationship or transaction with a customer who is not a private individual may be entered into in the customer's own name, or in that of specific individuals or other entities on its behalf.
+Beneficial ownership may, however, rest with others, either because the legal owner is acting for the beneficial owner, or because there is a legal obligation for the ownership to be registered in a particular way.
+Regulation 5(b) In deciding who the beneficial owner is in relation to a customer who is not 5.3.116 a private individual, the firm's objective must be to know who has ownership or control over the funds which form or otherwise relate to the relationship, and/or form the controlling mind and/or management of any legal entity involved in the funds.
+Verifying the identity of the beneficial owner(s) will be carried out on a risk-based approach, following the guidance in paragraphs 5.3.110 and 5.3.142, and will take account of the number of individuals, the nature and distribution of their interests in the entity and the nature and extent of any business, contractual or family relationship between them.
+Firms also have obligations under the UK financial sanctions regime (see 5.3.117 Part III, section 4: Compliance with the UK financial sanctions regime) which require the collection of information in relation to trustees, directors or equivalent (see Part III, paragraphs 4.51 - 4.52).
+In establishing the CDD measures to be applied for AML purposesdetermining the information to be collected, therefore, firms should take account of their information needs in relation to sanctions compliance.
+5.3.118 Certain other information about the entity should be obtained as a standard requirement.
+Thereafter, on the basis of the money laundering/terrorist financing risk assessed in the customer/product/delivery channel combination, a firm should decide the extent to which the identity of the entity should be verified.
+The firm should also decide what additional information in respect of the entity and, potentially, some of the individuals behind it, should be obtained (see section 5.5).
+Regulation 14(1(b) and 5.3.119 Where an entity is known to be linked to a PEP (perhaps through a (4)directorship or shareholding), or to a jurisdiction assessed as carrying a higher money laundering/terrorist financing risk, it is likely that this will put the entity into a higher risk category, and that enhanced due diligence measures should therefore be applied (see sections 5.5 and 5.7).
+5.3.120 Many entities, both in the UK and elsewhere, operate internet websites, which contain information about the entity.
+Firms should bear in mind that this information, although helpful in providing much of the material that a firm might need in relation to the company, its directors and business, is not independently verified before being made publicly available in this way.